jeka-dev/jeka/docs/reference/kbeans.md

 ## KBeans

 _KBean_ is the central concept of the execution engine. _KBeans_ are classes with declared executable methods.
-There is only one _KBean_ instance by _KBean_ class in any given Jeka base dir..
+There is only one _KBean_ instance per _KBean_ class in any given Jeka base directory.

-_KBean_ classes share the following characteristics :
+_KBean_ classes share the following characteristics:

-* They extend `KBean` class.
+* They extend the `KBean` class.
-* They may declare `public void` methods without taking any arguments.
+* They may declare `public void` methods without arguments.
 All these methods can be invoked from the command line.
-* They may declare `public` fields _(aka KBean properties)_.
+* They may declare `public` fields _(also known as KBean properties)_.
 These field values can be injected from the command line.
-  These can also be non-public fields annotated with `@JkDoc`.
+  Additionally, they can have non-public fields annotated with `@JkDoc`.
-* They must provide a no-arg constructor
+* They must provide a no-argument constructor.
-* They may override `init()` method
+* They may override the `init()` method.
-* They must be instantiated by the execution engine and not from the user code.
+* They must be instantiated by the execution engine and not by user code.

 ### Simple Example

-The following KBeans expose the `cleanPublish` method which delegates the creation of jar files to the 'project' KBean.
+The following KBeans expose the `cleanPublish` method, which delegates the creation of JAR files to the `project` KBean.
 `ProjectKBean` is available on the Jeka classpath as it is part of the standard KBeans bundled in the JeKa distribution.

 ```Java
 import dev.jeka.core.api.project.JkProject;